Thinking of Coming to Spain as a Researcher?

 You will need a visa to enter Spain, unless you are under one of these circumstances:

-- EU Citizens: No visa required.
-If staying longer than 3 months, check arrival procedures for EU-citizens below
+- EU and EES Citizens: No visa required.
+If staying longer than 3 months, check arrival procedures for EU and EES-citizens below

-- Non-EU Citizens with EU Residence Permit: Can enter Spain for up to 90 days within a 180-day period.
+- Non-EU Citizens with a Residence Permit from another EU Member State staying in Spain for up to 90 days within a 180-day period.

-- Non-EU Citizens from Visa-Exempt Countries: Can enter for up to 90 days but cannot work or conduct research.
+- Non-EU Citizens from Visa-Exempt Countries staying in Spain for up to 90 days but cannot work or conduct research.
 Check the list of visa-exempt countries here.

-In other cases, you and any accompanying family members will need a visa:
+In other cases, you and any accompanying family members will need a visa to enter Spain.
+These are the different type of visa:

-- A stay Visa (Type C visa): For stays under 90 days.
+- A Type C visa: For stays under 90 days.

 Residence Permits for Researchers